ChrisZie/HugoSymphony/content/service/_index.md

     Volunteers are your biggest donors if you give them the most user-friendly tools to do so.<br><br>
     Our fundraising strategies use your website, Social Media, and more to get, and keep, superb donors.'

-  - name: __ECOTOURISM__
-    icon: "images/money.svg"
-    serviceDetailLink: ecotourism
-    color: blue
-    question1: Did you know that
-    graph: 2
-    data_left :
-      - fact: MANUFACTURING
-        bar: 1
-      - fact: TOURISM
-        bar: 2
-      - fact: AGRICULTURE
-        bar: 3
-    question2: Tourism is the second largest industry in the world and makes up 10% of the **entire** world's revenue and jobs?
-    answer: 'How many new visitors did you get this year?<br>
-    Ecotourism can attract the most number of your volunteers if you are set up best to manage them.<br><br>
-    Our Ecotourism Volunteer Plan expertly helps you to attract and manage Ecotourism volunteers.'
 ---